ahmetomerv/ahmetomerv.github.io/content/blog/host-gatsby-on-github-page-with-custom-domains/index.md

 The commands above basically build the Gatsby site (which is also a React app) with all of its contents, and then using the `gh-pages` package, it deploys the `public` folder, which includes the static files, to the associated GitHub repo.
 The value after parameter `-b` is the name of the branch used to push the static files to.
 You can name it however you like.

-### 3 - Connect custom domain
+### Connect custom domain

 ![GitHub Pages settings](./github-pages.png)

 Go to your repo's settings page and scroll down to GitHub Pages section.
 In the source branch option, you should see the branch name of which you pushed the static files to earlier.
 If not, you can select that branch.

-_NOTE:_ When you publish to GitHub pages using `gh-pages` or change the source branch, it might take a few minutes to go live.
+_Note:_ When you publish to GitHub pages using `gh-pages` or change the source branch, it might take a few minutes to go live.
 Be patient.

 If everything went okay, you should see the message "Your site is published at xxx.github.io" (ignore the custom domain in the screenshot, we'll get to it later).